Oral cancer

 Oral cancer self-assessment quiz

-The self-assessment quiz is intended to help you assess your personal risk for developing oral cancer.
-Knowing that you are at increased risk can help you develop a plan to make healthier choices.
+The self-assessment quiz can help you assess your personal risk for developing oral cancer.
+If you know you are at increased risk, you can develop a plan to make healthier choices.

 Indicate 'yes' or 'no' to each of these questions.